cmarcum/data-integrity/report/_chapters/execsum.md

 nav_order: 1
 ---

 This report provides an analysis of the integrity of federal open government data assets during the disruputions to the federal data ecosystem during 2025 and early 2026.
-Here, data integrity is  The findings clarify the scale and mechanisms of data disruptions by establishing a transparent methodology for auditing the federal data ecosystem.
+Here, data integrity is [defined]({{ site.baseurl }}/glossary/#data-integrity) as the "maintenance of, and the assurance of, data accuracy and consistency over its entire life-cycle", of which public access to open government data assets is assumed to be essential for their integrity.
+The findings clarify the scale and mechanisms of data disruptions by establishing a transparent methodology for auditing the federal data ecosystem.

 ## Scale of Data Disruptions